apel/monitoring/docs/setting_up_VM_with_app.md

 Allow 15 minutes after the machine is created, then remember to edit security groups from OpenStack to allow Apache to work.
 Then follow these steps from within the machine:
-- yum remove git && quattor-fetch && quattor-configure --all
+- quattor-fetch && quattor-configure --all
 - cd /usr/share/DJANGO_MONITORING_APP/monitoring
 - modify the file settings.py, specifically the dict called DATABASES, to include the right credentials and database names
 - cd ..